agileabhi/SocialWebApp/README.md

 # SocialWebApp
-First Restful API using JAX-RS
+First Restful API using JAX-RS.
+Changes in another branch not in master.